la.plume CMS Help

 To create a new page

-(1) Open the password-protected admin page.
+(1) Open your password-protected admin page:

 (2) In the "Page filename" box, enter a filename.
 Don't enter spaces or a file suffix (eg: .html or .php).
 The filename will be placed into the page's web address, eg: www.mysite.com/my-file.
 It will also be added to the navigation menu (Capitalized and with any hyphens converted to spaces) as My File linking to the page.

-(3) In the "Content" box, the first line entered will become the small text banner right at the top of the page.
-This can be useful to "label" or categorise the page.
 The second line entered will become the large heading, eg: "la.plume CMS Help" on this page.
-This text will also become the page title tag in the head of the page, displayed only in the top bar of the browser.
-Make the third line into a blank line.
+This text will also become the page title tag in the head of the дарственная на квартиру, displayed only in the top bar of the browser.
+Leave the third line blank.
 Anything entered from the fourth line onwards will be the page content.

 Formatting text in the "Content" box